Teaching Agents how to Map: Spatial Reasoning for Multi-Object Navigation: RELATED WORK

-In contrast to end-to-end training, engineering stack approaches decompose the learning pipeline into sub-modules~\cite{Chaplot2020Learning, Chaplot_2020_CVPR} trained simultaneously with supervised learning~\cite{Chaplot_2020_CVPR} or a combination of supervised, reinforcement and imitation learning~\cite{Chaplot2020Learning}.
+In contrast to end-to-end training, other approaches decompose the agent into sub-modules~\cite{Chaplot2020Learning, Chaplot_2020_CVPR} trained simultaneously with supervised learning~\cite{Chaplot_2020_CVPR} or a combination of supervised, reinforcement and imitation learning~\cite{Chaplot2020Learning}.
 Somewhat related to our work, in~\cite{Chaplot_2020_CVPR}, a dedicated semantic score prediction module is proposed, which estimates the direction towards a goal and is explicitly used to decide which previously unexplored ghost node to visit next inside a topological memory.
-In contrast, in oour work we propose to predict spatial metrics such as relative direction as an auxiliary objective to shape the learnt representations, instead of explicitly using those predictions at inference time.
+In contrast, in our work we propose to predict spatial metrics such as relative direction as an auxiliary objective to shape the learnt representations, instead of explicitly using those predictions at inference time.

-\myparagraph{Learning vs. learning-free} The differences in navigation performance between SLAM-based and learning-based agents has been studied before~\cite{DBLP:journals/corr/abs-1901-10915, DBLP:journals/corr/abs-1907-11770, Savva_2019_ICCV}.
-Even though trained agents begin to perform better than classical methods in recent studies, arguments regarding efficiency of SLAM-based methods in still hold \cite{DBLP:journals/corr/abs-1901-10915, DBLP:journals/corr/abs-1907-11770}.
+\myparagraph{Learning vs. learning-free} The differences in navigation performance between SLAM-based and learning-based agents have been studied before~\cite{DBLP:journals/corr/abs-1901-10915, Savva_2019_ICCV}.
+Even though trained agents begin to perform better than classical methods in recent studies~\cite{Savva_2019_ICCV}, arguments regarding efficiency of SLAM-based methods still hold \cite{DBLP:journals/corr/abs-1901-10915, SadekICRA2022}.
 Frequently hybrid methods are suggested~\cite{Chaplot2020Learning, Chaplot_2020_CVPR}.
 In contrast, we explore the question, whether mapping strategies can emerge naturally in end-to-end training through additional pretext tasks.